-Current Assets - As of June 30, 2017, current assets totaled \$14.3M and are comprised primarily of \$11.9M of cash and investments and \$1.4M of accounts receivable.
-As of June 30, 2016, current assets totaled \$16.3M, and were composed primarily of \$12.9M of cash and investments and \$2.5M of accounts receivable.
-Current assets decreased \$2.0M or 12.3% over the prior year, with the majority of the decrease related to cash and investments and receivables.

-Cash and investments decreased by \$974K or 7.5% from the prior year; this decrease was due primarily to payment of grants to water producers for capital costs in the BPOU.

-Accounts receivable decreased \$1.1M or 44% from the prior year primarily due to a decrease of \$875K in federal grants receivable and a decrease of \$250K in responsible parties funding receivable.
+Current Assets - At June 30, 2019, current assets totaled \$13.4M and were comprised primarily of \$8.4M of cash and investments and \$3.9M of accounts receivable.
+At the prior year ended June 30, 2018, current assets totaled \$14.0M and were comprised primarily of \$10.0M of cash and investments and \$3.0M of accounts receivable Current assets decreased \$605K or 4.3% over the prior year, with cash and investments decreasing \$1.6M and accounts receivable increasing by \$1.0M.
+The decrease in cash and investments of \$1.6M or 16.2% is due primarily to payments of grants to water producers for capital costs in the ATOU, PVOU and SEMOU, as well as costs paid by the Authority for unfunded ongoing projects in the SEMOU.
+The increase in accounts receivable of \$1.0M or 34.4% is due primarily to an increase of \$1.3M in responsible parties funding receivable offset by a decrease in federal grants receivable of \$322K.

-Other Capital Assets - During FY 2017, improvements at the SEMOU Whitmore Treatment Facility totaled \$17.5K, and purchases of office equipment totaled \$4.1K.
-These current year additions along with depreciation of \$290K resulted in a net decrease in capital assets of \$268K, or 5.2%.
+Other Capital Assets - During FY 2019 purchases of office equipment totaled \$11K.
+The current year additions along with depreciation of \$289K resulted in a net decrease in capital assets of \$278K, or 6.0%.
+During the prior FY 2018 purchases of office equipment totaled \$26.5K, with depreciation of \$288K resulting in a net decrease in capital assets of \$261K, or 5.3%.

 Construction in Progress (CIP) - As described in the Introduction, the groundwater treatment programs are located in Operable Units within the San Gabriel Valley.
 Each Operable Unit has unique terms to describe the parties responsible for contamination of the groundwater.
 These terms include Responsible Parties (RPs), Cooperating Respondents, Performing Settling Defendants, Settling Defendants, Potentially Responsible Parties, and Work Parties.
 Hereafter, these parties shall be collectively referenced as RPs.
 The Authority, through agreements with various RPs and local Water Producers has agreed to provide capital funding for various projects in the San Gabriel Basin.
 Capital costs associated with these projects are accounted for as CIP and include land acquisition costs, design costs, construction costs, professional fees, labor costs and other related project costs.
-Through agreements, the projects have a variety of funding sources, including the Authority's pumping right assessments, and capital contributions from RPs, Water Producers, and federal and state grants.
+Through agreements, the projects have a variety of funding sources including the Authority's pumping right assessments and capital contributions from RPs, Water Producers, and federal and state grants.
 The funding received for projects under construction are recorded as capital contributions.
 Upon completion of a project, if the related asset is owned by the Authority, it is transferred to capital assets and depreciated.
 For completed projects where title is retained by the Water Producer, the Authority transfers the asset to the Water Producer.

-Shown below is the composition of CIP by Operable Unit as of June 30, 2017 and 2016.
+Construction in Progress (CIP) (continued) - Shown below is the composition of CIP by Operable Unit as of June 30, 2019 and 2018.